Healthdirect Free Australian health advice you can count on.

 Primary dysmenorrhoea

-The pain is caused by contractions (tightenings) of the muscle of the uterus, which help the uterus shed its lining during a period.
-Natural substances produced by the body (called prostaglandins) make the muscle of the uterus contract.
+The pain is caused by contractions (tightening) of the muscle in your uterus.
+These contractions help your uterus shed its lining during a period.
+The contractions are caused by natural prostaglandins.

 Secondary dysmenorrhoea

-This type of period pain is caused by an underlying medical condition that affects the uterus.
-Conditions that can cause painful periods include endometriosis, fibroids, pelvic inflammatory disease and adenomyosis.
+This type of period pain is caused by an underlying medical condition that affects your uterus.
+Conditions that can cause painful periods are:

 You can help reduce period pain by trying the following: